Godana152/photography-portfolio/README.md

 ## About the Project

-Captured Moments Photography Portfolio is a responsive personal portfolio website created by **Bonaya Godana**.
+Godana Photography Portfolio is a responsive personal portfolio website created by **Bonaya Godana**.
 The website showcases a collection of photography work, provides information about the photographer, and allows visitors to get in touch through the contact section.

 The project was built using **HTML** and **CSS** as part of a web development learning project.